-For the 2.1m Otto Struve Telescope, ProEM, CQUEAN (a.k.a.
-SQUEAN), and eyepieces are available.
+For the 2.1m Otto Struve Telescope, ProEM, SQUEAN, and eyepieces are available.
 The Texas A&M, Exoplanet Transmission Spectroscopy Imager (ETSI; PI: D. DePoy) is also available in collaboration with the instrument PI team.

 For the 0.8m, the Prime Focus Corrector (PFC) is available